SSabet/ssabet.github.io/_pages/about.md

 ---
 I am a PhD candidate in Economics at the [London School of Economics and Political Science](https://www.lse.ac.uk/economics), with research interests in Macroeconomics and its intersection with (household) finance and development.

 My research examines sources of risk and constraints faced by the households in lower- and middle-income economies, the effects on their consumption and investment behaviour as well as distribution of income and wealth, and implications for the level and pace of development of their economies.
 I use heterogeneous agent models to quantify how such risks and constraints affect, and are affected by, the state and process of development, and to study policy implications.
-For more on my research, check out the [Publication](https://ssabet.github.io/publications/) page.
+For more on my research, check out the [Publications](https://ssabet.github.io/publications/).

 In addition, I have explored topics in computational economics, in particular, solution methods for solving multivariate DSGE problems, with a focus on continuous-time heterogeneous agent models.
-More on this on the [Code and Data](https://ssabet.github.io/code/) page.
+More on this on the [Code and Data](https://ssabet.github.io/code/).

-While teaching (graduate) Macroeconomics in 2023 at the LSE, I experimented with creating several Macroeconomic Notebooks using the Pluto package (part of the Julia ecosystem), to help my students develop intuition for the macro models they were being taught.
+While teaching (graduate) Macroeconomics in 2023 at the LSE, I experimented with creating Macroeconomic Notebooks using the Pluto package (part of the Julia ecosystem), to help my students develop intuition for the macro models they were being taught.
+They loved it!
 Visit the [Macro Notebooks](https://ssabet.github.io/notebooks/) page to find out more.

 I hold a BSc. in Computer Science from Sharif University of Technology, and Masters in Decision Mathematics (M1) and Econometrics and Theoretical Economics (M2) from [Toulouse School of Economics](https://www.tse-fr.eu/).